maybeizen/maybeizen/README.md

 # Hey there, I'm maybeizen! 👋

 Welcome to my GitHub!
-I’m a backend-focused developer, a future cybersecurity badass, and a guy who believes in building stuff that just *works*.

-Pull up a chair, let's get nerdy.
+My name is Briar, and I'm a fullstack developer and cybersecurity analyst/pentester (I test pens).

 ---

-## 🌟 Who is this guy?
+## 🌟 Who...are you?
-- 🧩 Backend lover through and through.
-Frontend?
-Miss me with that.
+- Fullstack developer through and through
-- 💡 Started full-stack, but backend stole my heart (and never gave it back).
-- 🔐 On a mission to become a cybersecurity wizard — military?
-That’s the dream.
+- On a mission to join the US Air Force and do cybersecurity
-- 💖 Romance anime addict — *Tsuki ga Kirei* and *Darling in the Franxx* wrecked me in the best way.
+- Addicted to romance anime
-- 🚀 My goal?
-Build tools people *actually* use.
-Make an impact.
-Leave a reason to be missed.
+- My goal?
+Make an impact
+  - "Help me leave behind some reasons to be missed." - Chester Bennington, 2007
-- 🌱 Currently exploring Go, Rust, and deeper system knowledge — I’m just getting started.
+- Exploring Go, Rust, and deeper system knowledge

 ---

 ## 🛠️ What do you know?
 <div align="center">

+### Backend Technology

 ![GoLang](https://img.shields.io/badge/GoLang-%23111111?style=for-the-badge&logo=go&color=%23111111)
 ![Node.js](https://img.shields.io/badge/Node.js-%23111111?style=for-the-badge&logo=node.js&color=%23111111)